Dear reader of ADxS.org, please excuse the disruption.

 • People in Europe: by 85 %

-A Chinese study of 23,791 schoolchildren found that 32.6% of children with ADHD were overweight or obese, compared to 29.6% of children without ADHD.2 The figures for overweight were 15.9% and for obesity 11.9%, but not broken down by ADHD status.
+A Chinese study of 23,791 schoolchildren found that 32.6% of children with ADHD were overweight or obese, compared to 29.6% of children without ADHD.2 The figures for overweight were 15.9% and for obesity 11.9%, but not separated by ADHD status.
 As the figures for obesity were not reported separately, they are not comparable.

 According to Winkler, 30 to 60 % of all severe obesity cases are linked to ADHD.44